Citizen (app): Rebrand as Citizen

 Although Citizen had "no formal relationships with any municipalities, as of February 2019, downloading the app was mandatory for New York firefighters.
 The app launched in Baltimore, Maryland in February 2019 after ongoing conversations with elected officials and members of the Baltimore City Council On March 12, 2019, the app launched in Los Angeles, followed by Philadelphia, Pennsylvania, its fifth market.
 The app was met with mixed reaction from police departments, with CNN writing in March 2019 that "since it relaunched as Citizen in 2017, many of the early fears about the app have faded."
 Police departments that CNN Business reached out to for comment were "neutral about the app," including San Francisco and Baltimore.
 Citizen asserted that emergency room doctors used Citizen to anticipate incoming patients, while news organizations scouted the app for breaking stories.

 In June 2019, Bloomberg reported that around one million people had downloaded the app in New York City, and that the app consistently ranked in the top ten news apps in the App Store, "often higher than CNN, Buzz Feed, The New York Times and Google News."
 William Bratton, who had been opposed to the app in 2016 as New York City Police Commissioner, around that time joined Citizen's board of directors.
 In July 2019, Citizen sent out two million notifications per day and was the tenth most downloaded news app for iPhones, according to The New Yorker.
 At the time, Citizen had 70 full time employees, including 38 analysts, with Citizen's artificial intelligence software allowing a single person to cover incidents across multiple cities.
 After raising $27 million in early 2019, in a funding round led by 8VC, by July 2019 the company had raised a total of $40 million. sp0n had not revealed a revenue model, but did state that Citizen would not make profits from ads or share user information.
 In 2019, an update required continuous location tracking to access the app, resulting in controversy.
 Citizen in response modified the app to allow users to configure privacy settings.

-2020's
+2020s

 In February 2020, Citizen reported having 225,000 local users in Philadelphia, continuing to increase the saturation of surveillance in larger cities and potentially specific neighborhoods.

 The Wall Street Journal, in early June 2020, wrote that Citizen had become a "key tool during protests" after the police murder of George Floyd in Minneapolis.
 Recode wrote that Citizen was experiencing a "surprising renaissance as an organizing and broadcasting tool for activists", with protestors using it to monitor protest developments, police responses, and curfews.
 Fast Company described it as, "on Citizen, users can see a map of exactly where people are gathering, view raw video of demonstrations in progress, look for signs of rioting and looting, and air out their feelings in comments sections."